Master of Veterinary Science (MVSc): Career Path

 Q: What are the career options for MVSc graduates?

-A: Graduates of the MVSc program may pursue a variety of career paths, including research positions in academia, government agencies, or the private sector, clinical positions in private practices, animal hospitals, or other healthcare settings, or teaching positions at universities or other institutions.
+A: Graduates of the MVSc program may pursue various career paths, including research positions in academia, government agencies, or the private sector, clinical positions in private practices, animal hospitals, or other healthcare settings, or teaching positions at universities or other institutions.
 They may also work with government agencies, such as the Department of Agriculture or the Centers for Disease Control and Prevention, or may work as consultants.

 Q: What are the challenges faced by MVSc graduates?